your tiny coding companion awaits

 How does this work?

-The server reads your buddy.json and builds a companion description that gets injected into the system prompt via the MCP instructions protocol.
-It's the same mechanism that the built-in companion system uses — your AI assistant sees your buddy's name, species, personality, and stats at the start of every session.
+The server reads your buddy.json and builds a companion description that gets injected into every session via the MCP instructions protocol.
+Your AI assistant sees your buddy's name, species, personality, and stats automatically.

 What's inside